qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 .. figure:: img/report1.png
    :align: center

-|
+   :width: 100%

-First, the report header, then a page for each state, and finally the report footer.
+   The report header, a page for each state, and the report footer.

 So more or less an atlas, but with a header and footer page.

 Let us make things more interesting by adding a subsection to our state group.
 We do this by first selecting the *Admin Level 1* field group in the